How To Have An Eco-Friendly Christmas: The Ultimate Guide

 However, I’m no Grinch.
 I am not saying we should cancel Christmas – very much the opposite.
 Christmas is one of my favourite times of the year, and I am always up for celebrating Christmas with bells on.
 Personally, I just like to think there are more planet-friendly ways of celebrating during the festive period.

 In fact, I’ve been on a mission to show you how to celebrate all things Christmas in sustainable ways.
-I’ve been blogging here on Moral Fibres for over ten years now.
+I’ve been blogging here on Moral Fibres for well over ten years now.
 Over the years I have covered a whole host of ideas on how to celebrate in a low-waste and eco-friendly manner.
 As my Christmas gift to you this year, I’ve rounded them all up here for easy reading.

 I’ve also put this post together with my newsletter subscribers in mind so that I don’t spam them with Christmas content in November’s newsletter!
 I appreciate that not everyone loves Christmas as much as I do, and of course, not everyone celebrates Christmas.
 Therefore, I felt it best to include one link to all the posts.